vegaprotocol/specs/specs/0028-governance.md

 This action differs from from other governance actions in that the market is created and some transactions (namely around liquidity provision) may be accepted for the market before the proposal has succesfully passed.
 The lifecycle of a market and its triggers are covered in the [market lifecycle](./0043-market-lifecycle.md) spec.

+Note the following key points from the market lifecycyle spec:
+* A market is created in Proposed status as soon as the proposal is accepted
+* A market enters a Pending status as soon as the proposal is Succesful (before enactment)
+* A market usually enters Active status at the proposal's enactment date/time, but some conditions may delay this or cause the market to be Cancelled instead

 A proposal to create a market contains
 1. a complete market specification as per the Market Framework (see spec) that describes the market to be created.
 1. a liquidity provision commitment via LP commitment data structure, specifying stake amount, fee bid, plus buy and sell shapes [see lp-mechanics](0044-lp-mechanics.md).
+The proposal must be rejected if the liquidity provision commitment is invalid or the proposer does not have the reqiured collateral for the stake.
 The stake commitment must exceed the `minimum_proposal_stake_amount` which is a per-asset parameter.
 1. an enactment time that is at least the *minimum auction duraton* after the vote closing time (see [auction spec](./0026-auctions.md))

 All **new market proposals** initially have their validation configured by the network parameters `Governance.CreateMarket.All.*`.
 These may be split from `All` to subtypes in future, for instance when other market types like RFQ are created.

-Note that additional requirements on validity of the governance proposal may in future include a requirement that the proposer also commits to [supply liquidity to the market](./0044-lp-mechanics.md).
-More details in the [market lifecycle spec](./0043-market-lifecycle.md).

 ## 2. Change market parameters